Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 greater than the maximum organic vapor pressure limit for the tank design

-equipped with a fixed roof designed to meet the following specifications:
+tank shall be equipped with a fixed roof designed to meet the specifications in

 (i) The fixed roof and its closure devices